commercelayer/mfe-my-account/packages/my-account/README.md

 ![Commerce Layer My Account orders page](./public/my-account-orders.jpg)

 This works as the My Account app's welcome page, showing a list of the customer's orders.
-The list can be sorted based on each column piece of information:
+The list is paginated and can be sorted based on each column piece of information:

-- order number
+- order number (default)
 - date of placement
 - order status
 - order amount

 #### Order details

-By clicking on one of the order numbers of the history list you can enter the selected order's details page where, by opening the related dropdowns, you can see:
+By clicking on one of the order numbers of the history list you can enter the selected order's details page where you can see:

 - The order summary information with the single line items and total amounts.
 - The billing and shipping address details.